guccmanegu-eng/personal-site/readme.md

 ## AI Usage

-AI was used as a learning aid to:
+AI was used as a learning tool to:

-* Explain HTML and CSS concepts.
-* Help debug layout issues.
-* Assist with writing documentation.
+- help me host the site 24/7 (portfolio.helloking.hackclub.app).
+- help me fix some issues i couldn't fix myself.

 The website itself was customized and assembled by me while following the project requirements.